stancl/tenancy-docs/source/donate.blade.md

 If you're a business making a donation, you may want an invoice.

-Contact me on [samuel@tenancyforlaravel.com](mailto:samuel@tenancyforlaravel.com?subject=Donation%20with%20invoice) and let me know what you need to have on the invoice and I will make it happen.
+Contact me on [samuel@tenancyforlaravel.com](mailto:samuel@tenancyforlaravel.com?subject=Donation%20with%20invoice), let me know what you need to have on the invoice and I will make it happen.

 ### Thank you!